 What happens when the client leaves the outpatient facility for the day?
-They likely return home to their families or perhaps to what is known as a sober living home; a kind of a group home where people recovering from an addiction live together in a communal way, supporting each other.
+They likely return home to their families or perhaps to what is known as a sober living home, a kind of a group home where people recovering from addiction live together communally, supporting each other.

 Intensive Outpatient Programs (IOP)

-A typical IOP will generally last for 3-4 months, requiring the client to commit more time at the beginning of the program, working to meet set goals, and then to commit less time as goals are met.
+A typical IOP will generally last for 3-4 months, requiring the client to commit more time at the beginning of the program, meet set goals, and commit less time as goals are met.

 Though IOPs do not all offer the same predetermined set of therapies and support, they commonly offer counseling, group therapy, education about preventing relapses and encourage participation in a 12-step, or similar, parallel program.

-Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are continuing care organizations, offering clients support in their quest to remain drug-free, through weekly meetings that are usually facilitated by a licensed therapist.
+Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are peer support groups, offering anyone support in their quest to remain drug-free through weekly meetings that non-professional members facilitate.

 Benefits of community-based drug rehab

-A community-based drug rehab, in all of its forms, is beneficial in the treatment of addiction as it provides opportunities to learn about addiction, about how addiction settles into your mind and body and how it can be overcome.
+In all of its forms, community-based drug rehab is beneficial in treating addiction as it provides opportunities to learn about addiction, how addiction settles into your mind and body, and how it can be overcome.

-Experienced therapists can help those living with an addiction to learn how to make better choices, and to understand the underlying causes of addiction, and how to live in new ways.
+Experienced therapists can help those living with an addiction learn how to make better choices, understand the underlying causes of addiction, and live in new ways.
 There are specific advantages to community-based drug rehab:

 The support of family